Zealll/Sprint-Challenge--Computer-Architecture/README.md

 - [ ] Add an `ADDI` extension instruction to add an immediate value to a register
 - [ ] Add timer interrupts
 - [ ] Add keyboard interrupts

+1) Since the ALU is an arithmetic logic unit, it is activated when we are using math operators such as addition, substraction, multiplication, division, etc. (arithmetic)
+   It also gets activated when we are using NOT, AND, OR operators (logic)

+2) CPU stack is basically a data structure inside a CPU.
+   So it's purpose is to store values temporarily, so you could free up registers if need be.
+You could also save registers to restore them after an interruption lets say.
+All in all, it's purpose is to allow the computer to chain commands and use complex operations.

+3) Since hex and binary have the same base, we can divide the binary number into nybbles so instead of 11010101 we can make 1101 0101 and then calculate in chunks and combine them:

+   1101 = 1x8 + 1x4 + 0x2 + 1x1 = d
+   0101 = 0x8 + 1x4 + 0x2 + 1x1 = 5

+   and we combine them, and we get `d5`

+   OR

+   We can also do this:
+   `print(hex(0b11010101))`